vietnamese-calendar

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description 'Get lunar days for a given solar month' clearly states the verb ('Get') and the resource ('lunar days for a given solar month').
-It distinguishes from sibling tools like conversion or vegetarian days, though 'get' is slightly vague regarding the return format.
+The description clearly states the action ('Get') and the resource ('lunar days for a given solar month').
+It distinguishes from sibling tools like conversion functions and get_lunar_vegetarian_days, though it could be more specific about what constitutes 'lunar days'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.